imrehorvath/avrispm328p/README.md

 Use `avrdude` as usual.
 The programmer remembers the sck half period duration until reset or power-cycled.

-### Sck half period calculation
+### Sck half-period calculation

 `avrdude` assumes that the `sck` programming parameter represents the count of `8000000/f` microseconds, where the `f` stands for the clock frequency of the programmer. `avrdude` further assumes that the programmer is clocked at 7.3728 MHz, so `f = 7372800`.
-However this firmware uses the same parameter `sck` for the sck half period as the count of 1 microseconds.
+However this firmware uses the same parameter `sck` for the sck half-period as the count of 1 microseconds.

-To calculate the minimum required sck half period from the target frequency `FOSC_t`, we can use the formula.
+To calculate the minimum required sck half-period from the target frequency `FOSC_t`, we can use the formula.

 ```
 sckhp = 1 ÷ IF(FOSC_t < 12000000, FOSC_t ÷ 4, FOSC_t ÷ 6) × 1000000 ÷ 2